-If the main objective is a relaxing family vacation, then another option would be to stay at one of the resorts or hotels on the west/northwest side of San Antonio, near the two big theme parks: SeaWorld and Fiesta Texas.
-Then you can combine swimming, golfing, and shopping with spa treatments and the amusement parks and make the drive into San Antonio when you’re up for a change of pace.
+If your main objective is a family vacation, consider staying at a resort or hotel on the west/northwest side of town, near the two big theme parks, SeaWorld and Six Flags Fiesta Texas—you can combine days at the parks with swimming, golfing, shopping, and spa treatments, making the drive into San Antonio when you’re ready for a change of pace.
 On the northeast side, Morgan’s Wonderland theme park is close enough to the airport to make lodgings there a good bet.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.